wenping-zou/wenping-zou.github.io/_pages/about.md

   - /about.html
 ---

 Hi, thank you for visiting my website.
 I recently earned my PhD in Computer Information Systems.
 I am currently on the 2026 – 2027 job market, actively seeking a tenure-track faculty / industry research position.
-Please feel free to reach out to me.
+Please feel free to reach out.

 Education
 ======